Ali-Mikael/Pen-testing/h7-sUp3rSeCure1.md

 # B) John
 **Objective**
-- Intall John the Ripper
+- Install John the Ripper
 - Crack the password for an example file

 ## Hidden content